Paramarsh: History

 The year 2016 added up a new segment to the glory "Startupedia - The Development Dialogue".
 It is based on the new startup ideas of youngsters providing them a quintessential platform.
-Many entrepreneurial rewards were the attraction for the participants, such as Silicon Valley incubation experience, mentorship within Google and Apple's entrepreneurial activities, fellowship program at Venture Studios, funding opportunities up to $10,000.
+Many entrepreneurial rewards were the attraction for the participants, such as Silicon Valley incubation experience, mentorship within Google and Apple's entrepreneurial activities, fellowship program at Venture Studios and funding opportunities up to $10,000.